 - Controllers: A class with methods to implement API operations behind REST endpoints.

-- Schemas: Definition of data models.
+- Model: Definition of data models.

 - Repositories: Interfaces of access patterns for data sources.